ZeroTwoData/Data-Engineering-On-AWS/README.md

 # Introduction
 This project was a means to test my data engineering knowledge through the planning & construction of data pipelines, using one the most popular webservices known as "AWS."
 If you have no clue what I'm talking about 😂, then your in luck!
 This Github repo was specifically designed to explain exactly what data engineering is and it's purpose in the real world to readers with little to no technical knowledge.😉

-## Who Are Data Engineers?

 ## What Is the Purpose of Data Engineering?

-Data Engineering is the process of making data usable for the business, by making it accessible for data customers (BI Analysts, Data Analysts, Data Scientists, etc.) who will ultimately analyze this data for business needs.
+Data Engineering is the process of making data usable for the business, by making it accessible for "data customers (BI Analysts, Data Analysts, Data Scientists, etc.)" who will ultimately analyze this data for business needs.
 Data customers are only able to access & analyze data, after a data engineer has built a system in which they can retrieve the data from.
 These systems, specifically referred to as "data pipelines," are an end-to-end process that ingest raw(unorganized)/organized data, process it, prepare it, store it, and finally visualize the data for the customers to use.
 I found that the best way to begin designing pipelines, is to begin by creating a blueprint.
 Below is a blueprint for which data pipelines can be built upon.

 ![DS Blueprint](https://user-images.githubusercontent.com/74563990/159792405-7195ed58-7244-44a3-8b55-9719ba720d25.jpg)